-Approximately 30% of problems with fertility originate with the man.
+Approximately 30% of fertility problems originate with the male.

 The main causes are:

-Female infertility can be confirmed with the following tests:
+Female infertility can be confirmed with the following fertility tests:

-Following conversation and diagnosis, fertility doctor, Dr Joseph Sgroi will suggest the best treatment for you.
+Following a conversation and diagnosis, fertility doctor Dr Joseph Sgroi will suggest the best course of treatment for you.

-Recommendations are based on various things including both the male and females age and test results.
+Recommendations are based on various things including both the male and female’s age and fertility test results.

 Sperm can be fertilised in a test tube, which is called assisted reproductive technology (ART).
 There are different options available including hormonal therapy, surgery, artificial insemination, in vitro fertilisation (IVF) and Intra-cytoplasmic sperm injection (ICSI).